Tornado outbreak of June 18, 2001: June 18 event

-Alpha–Siren–Hertel, Wisconsin
+Siren, Wisconsin

 The Siren tornado was the outbreak's only fatal storm, killing two people and injuring another 16.
-Damage from the tornado was estimated at approximately US$10 million.
+Damage from the tornado was estimated at US$10 million.
 The tornado caused the most damage in the village of Siren, where most structures were completely destroyed.
 240 buildings were damaged or destroyed by the tornado, and over 100 firefighters helped rescue people trapped in buildings and clean up.
 Residents reported cows and other livestock flying through the air during the tornado.
 Despite a tornado warning being issued, Siren's only civil defense siren failed as a result of a lightning strike in April or May.
 Police took to the streets, sounding their horns and shouting warnings to local residents.
 The siren system had been scheduled to be repaired the following week.

 Aftermath

 Following the Siren tornado, Wisconsin Governor Scott McCallum declared a state of emergency.
 Milwaukee's American Signal Corporation donated a T-121 siren to the village.
 The village of Siren received a state grant of $500,000; Burnett and Washburn counties received $250,000 from the United States Department of Labor to help rebuild.